redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

     Do not forget to change the **namespace** to match your configuration.

-If you want to use a controller with a different name, you must rename the controller itself, then you must tell RedKite CMS to generate the routes pointing to this controller.
+If you want to use a controller with a different name, you must rename the controller itself, and you must also tell RedKite CMS to generate the routes pointing to this controller.

-This last step is achieved by adding the following configuration to your **config_rkcms.yml**
+To achieve this add the following configuration to your **config_rkcms.yml**
 file:

 .. code-block:: text